berylliumsec/orionOps/README.md

 zap_vuln_scan https://yourtarget.com/
 ```

-To run Zap against a list of URLs, place the urls in file named urls in the PWD with each url
+To run Zap against a list of URLs, place the urls in file named urls.txt in the PWD with each url
 on a new line (the last line must be terminated with a new line).
 Run:

 ```bash